naveen0928/namaste-react-v2/Notes.md

 # React lifecycle diagram - https://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/
 # HOC - Function which takes a commponent and returns a component
 # If we need to use context hook in class based component, we need to call <UserContext.Consumer>
+# Redux is not mandatory
+# Redux is state management library and easier to debug using redux dev tools
+# Redux store - big object which is kept in a central place
+# How to write data ----> When action is made, dispatches an action -> then function(REDUCER) is called -> then function(REDUCER) will modify the slice of redux store
+# How to read data ---> component will subscribe to the store using selector -- OR -- we will use selector and this phenomena is called subscribing to the store
+# In the older version of reducer, we cannot mutate the state directly. we need to create a copy first and then we can mutate
+# In redux toolkit, we have to modify the state directly